Frida Kahlo Museum

-The Frida Kahlo Museum (Spanish: Museo Frida Kahlo), also known as the The Blue House (La Casa Azul for the structure's cobalt-blue walls, is a historic house museum and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
+The Frida Kahlo Museum (Spanish: Museo Frida Kahlo), also known as The Blue House (La Casa Azul for the structure's cobalt-blue walls, is a historic house museum and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
 It is in the Colonia del Carmen neighborhood of Coyoacán in Mexico City.
 The building was Kahlo's birthplace, the home where she grew up, lived with her husband Diego Rivera for a number of years, and where she later died in a room on the upper floor.
 In 1957, Rivera donated the home and its contents to turn it into a museum in Kahlo's honor.

 The museum contains a collection of artwork by Kahlo, Rivera, and other artists, along with the couple's Mexican folk art, pre-Hispanic artifacts, photographs, memorabilia, and personal items.
 The collection is displayed in the rooms of the house that remains much as it was in the 1950s.